apache/tajo/tajo-docs/src/main/sphinx/hbase_integration.rst

   DROP TABLE [IF EXISTS] <table_name> [PURGE]

-``IF EXISTS`` allows ``DROP TABLE`` statement to avoid an error which occurs when the database does not exist. ``DROP TABLE`` statement removes a table from Tajo catalog, but it does not remove the contents on HBase cluster.
+``IF EXISTS`` allows ``DROP TABLE`` statement to avoid an error which occurs when the table does not exist. ``DROP TABLE`` statement removes a table from Tajo catalog, but it does not remove the contents on HBase cluster.
 If ``PURGE`` option is given, ``DROP TABLE`` statement will eliminate the entry in the catalog as well as the contents on HBase cluster.

 ========================